 - Library fines and accounts can now also be paid via this web payment link: http://www.unisa.ac.za/feepayment

 Postal orders and money orders must be made payable to Unisa.
 This method of payment will only be accepted if posted to the university.

 Telegraphic money order (TMO)

-Students must state surname, first names, address, student number (if known) and for what purpose the payment is made.
+Applicants should state surname, first names, address, student number (if known) and for what purpose the payment is made.
 The TMO must be addressed to “Unisa” Unisarand for delivery and payment by the Unisarand Post Office.

-Bank deposits can be made at any Standard Bank branch in South Africa
+Bank deposits can be made at any Standard Bank branch in South Africa:

 - if you already have a student number

 - in respect of fees, for example: study fees, examination fees (supplementary, sick or special exam fees), exemption fees and library charges

 - provided that the deposit slip is correctly filled in as follows:

 - Deposit reference: first eight (8) blocks are for the student number (If the student number consists of only 7 digits, then a “0” must be filled in as the first digit of the student number) leave one block open, then fill in the code number 5400374721 for study fees, 5400374225 for Library fees or 5352X74608 for Matriculation Exemption fees